Plant trend: how to make your own terrarium

 The best plants are the ones that function well in a moist environment.
 Examples are:

-We have added a selection of our favourites below.
+We have added a selection of our favorites below.

 DIY: the steps to build your terrarium